Using the Flash

 If p is displayed when the shutter button is pressed halfway, the flash will fire when the photo is taken.

-Except in commander mode, the flash may fire several times with each shot.
+The flash fires several times with each shot.
 Do not move the camera until shooting is complete.